All Episodes

 We're getting hit a lot lately for not bringing on people who speak on behalf of the White House and really stick up for the president.

-Well, we are bringing people on, but they're not doing it as much lately.
+But we are bringing people on, but they're not doing it as much lately.

 Can you imagine this?

-The White House thinks that mess NBC doesn't have enough Obama supporters.
+The White House thinks that Mess NBC doesn't have enough Obama supporters.

 And so Mika Bzinski says, yeah, we're being hit for that.

-Uh but we're we're we're bringing people on, but they're really not sticking up for him as much.
+We're bringing people on, but they're really not sticking up for him as much.

 Can you believe this?